vonwerderc/ctrld-sync/README.md

-# Control-D Sync
+# Control D Sync

-A tiny Python script that keeps a Control-D in sync with the latest Hagezi block-lists hosted on GitHub.
+A tiny Python script that keeps your Control D Folders in sync with a set of remote block-lists.

 ## What it does
 1. Downloads the current JSON block-lists.